zhuxiaoyu123/DMSP-database/README.md

 ## Gene relative abundance normalization
-When analysing metagenomic datasets, we typically normalize the abundance of DMSP-, DMS-, and MeSH-related genes against a set of 10 prokaryotic single-copy marker genes (08.hmm_profiles_of_10_bacterial_single_copy_genes) (https://www.nature.com/articles/s41467-019-08844-4).
+When analysing metagenomic datasets, we typically normalize the abundance of prokaryotic DMSP-, DMS-, and MeSH-related genes against a set of 10 prokaryotic single-copy marker genes (08.hmm_profiles_of_10_bacterial_single_copy_genes) (https://www.nature.com/articles/s41467-019-08844-4).
 This normalization provides an estimate of the proportion of prokaryotic cells carrying a given gene within the community.